 (3) Total return is for the period indicated and has not been annualized for periods less than one year.

 (4) Ratios to average net assets have been annualized.

-(5) Portfolio turnover rate is for the period indicated, excludes the effect of securities received or delivered from processing in-kind creations or redemptions, and has not been annualized for periods less than one year.
+(5) Portfolio turnover rate excludes the effect of securities received or delivered from processing in-kind creations or redemptions and has not been annualized for periods less than one year.